Exploring faint white dwarfs and the luminosity function with Subaru HSC and SDSS in Stripe 82: Measurements

 Therefore, ensuring the completeness of the WD sample is a critical step in generating a robust WD luminosity function.
 The incompleteness primarily arises from two factors.
 The first is the proper motion limits, which are dictated by the position matching and time baseline.
 During the matching process, high-proper-motion objects may be missed due to the limitation of the searching radius.
 To address this issue, we explore the upper limit of the proper motion for a complete sample, and this is discussed in detail in Section~\ref{sec:selection}.

 The second is the magnitude limits, which are determined by the surveys and the objects discarded during the matching algorithm.
 As discussed in Section~\ref{ssec:S82}, the separation of SDSS objects becomes less reliable as the objects become fainter.
 Therefore, we can only trust the numbers in HSC for stars.
 However, HSC data misses a significant number of bright objects, which are not of our primary interest, though the S82 observations are reliable at the bright end.
 The HSC star sample becomes complete with an $i$-band magnitude fainter than 19.
 To calculate the completeness of our matched sample, we may combine the bright part of the S82 catalogue and the median and faint part of the HSC catalogue.
-Fortunately, our WD sample mainly lies in the not-so-bright part.
-To simplify the completeness estimation, we adopt the sample with $i$-band PSF magnitude in HSC from 19 to 24.
-Besides, we consider the completeness and contamination from HSC survey following \cite{2018PASJ...70S...5B} and \cite{2018PASJ...70S...8A}.
+Fortunately, our interests in this work lie in the faint WDs.
+Therefore, to simplify the completeness estimation, we adopt the sample with $i$-band PSF magnitude in HSC from 19 to 24.
+Besides, we consider the completeness and contamination from the HSC survey following \cite{2018PASJ...70S...5B} and \cite{2018PASJ...70S...8A}.
 Considering the typical seeing of $0.6^{\prime\prime}$, the separation of star/galaxy in HSC at a magnitude of $i=24$ becomes less reliable, while the completeness of stars is down at about 70\%.
 The contamination of galaxies, which were classified as stars in HSC, is about 25\%.
 The completeness of the selected stars is presented in Figure~\ref{fig:comp}.
-The blue points in the figure represent the fraction of matched objects of the HSC identified stars.
-To ensure accurate measurements and eliminate contamination from HSC galaxies, we made a slight modification to recover the survey incompleteness.
-This modification is based on Figure 13 in \cite{2018PASJ...70S...8A}.
+The blue points in the figure represent the fraction of matched objects of the HSC-identified stars.
+To ensure accurate measurements and eliminate contamination from HSC galaxies, we made a slight modification to recover the incompleteness from the survey.
+This modification is based on Figure 13 in \cite{2018PASJ...70S...8A}, as shown below,

+where $P_{\mathrm{comp}}$ represents the final completeness, while $P_{\mathrm{comp,match}}$ is the completeness in our matching algorithm. $P_{\mathrm{comp,HSC}}$ and $P_{\mathrm{cont,HSC}}$ are the completeness and contamination from the HSC survey, respectively.
 By recovering the completeness as a function of magnitude, we can obtain the expected WD densities.
-However, we want to again stress that, as long as we focus on large proper-motion objects such as WDs, the contamination of galaxies is smaller and unlikely affect the main results of this paper.
+However, we want to again stress that, as long as we focus on large proper-motion objects such as WDs, the contamination of galaxies is smaller and unlikely to affect the main results of this paper.